cvent/workup/README.md

 # Thanks

-This is based on the [pantry](https://github.com/chef/pantry-chef-repo) project by Chef.
+This was based on the [pantry](https://github.com/chef/pantry-chef-repo) project by Chef.